 Thank you for your interest in the Medical Honors Program at the University of Florida!
-The 2018 application cycle will begin in mid-December of 2017.
-Specific dates will be posted soon.
-In the mean time, we invite you to review our website for detailed information about the program, including our FAQ page.
+The 2018 application cycle is open!
+Please apply using the link below or click the orange Apply Now! button above.
+We invite you to review our website, including our FAQ page, for detailed information about the program and for questions you may have regarding the application.

 Official transcripts should be mailed to: